[ docs ]

 /plugin install claude-rpc@claude-rpc

-typed inside Claude Code. a thin bootstrapper: on the first session it runs npx claude-rpc@latest setup for you, then stays out of the way. macOS / Linux / WSL — on Windows use the exe above.
+typed inside Claude Code. a thin bootstrapper: on the first session it runs npx claude-rpc@latest setup for you, then stays out of the way. macOS / Linux / WSL. on Windows use the exe above.

 VS Code

-The Claude RPC Presence extension (rarfile.claude-rpc-presence) puts your live session in the VS Code status bar — it reads the same local state the daemon writes, so install claude-rpc itself first with any path above.
+The Claude RPC Presence extension (rarfile.claude-rpc-presence) puts your live session in the VS Code status bar.
+It reads the same local state the daemon writes, so install claude-rpc itself first with any path above.

 02 · verify